nikprov/Recipe-hub-app/recipe_hub_backend/readme_backend.md

    git clone https://github.com/nikprov/Recipe-hub-app.git temp_repo
    ```

+5. Copy or save the `SECRET_KEY='thesecretkey...'` from `recipe_hub_backend/settings.py`
+   You will need this at the later step of setting the .env file.

-5. Copy our application files over your new project:
+6. Copy our application files over your new project.
+Do it manually or with:
    ```bash
    cp -r temp_repo/recipe_hub_backend/* .
    rm -rf temp_repo
    ```

-6. Install dependencies:
+7. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```